pocomane/brewed-in-the-apocalypse/bita-tasty.md

 TODO : remove this reaction ?? too much specific to FW / better explanation of issue and doubt ?

 This is your first and best Reaction because it hits the Protagonists "_right in the feels_".
-As World, for each PG you should have clear:
+As Scenarist, for each PG you should have clear:

   - An Issue that makes the Pc feel dissatisfied.
   - A Doubt that holds the PC back to act on the Issue.